Ralph Kauten, M.B.A.

 Glaselyn Miller, M.B.A.

-Ms. Miller, Director of Global Sales & Distribution, joined Lucigen Corporation in January 2014.
-Ms. Miller leads the efforts of the commercial sales and customer service teams in driving significant growth, both domestically and internationally.
+Ms. Miller, Director of Global Business Development & Partnerships, joined Lucigen Corporation in January 2014 and currently leads the Company's global business development efforts towards expanding Lucigen’s OEM & custom businesses, liaising with strategic partners, and supporting Lucigen’s global distribution network.
 Prior to Lucigen, she served as the Americas business manager for Gilson, Inc., where she was responsible for growing sales of manual and automated liquid handling instruments, including HPLC and SPE systems, in the Americas region.
 A Venezuelan native, Ms. Miller started her career at Promega Corporation as a foreign exchange student in the marketing department.
 She went on to serve at Promega for over fifteen years and held various positions of increasing responsibility in the international sales department.
 During this period, she was responsible for sales to Latin America, including management of the field applications specialists in this region, as well as support of the sales operations of Promega's distribution networks in Asia and Europe—taking an active role in the establishment of the company's branch offices in Spain and Brazil.
 Ms. Miller received her B.A. in business management from Universidad Metropolitana in Venezuela and has an M.B.A. in international business from Edgewood College.

 Jay Schiestle, M.B.A.